nxt-insurance/nxt_schema/README.md

 #### Maybe values

-With maybe you can allow your values to be of a certain type and halt conversion.
+With maybe you can allow your values to be of a certain type and halt conversion. **Note: This means that your output will simply be set to the input without coercing the value!**

 ```ruby
 # Define maybe values (values that do not match the type)